 - Pods – This is the scheduling unit in Kubernetes, deriving its idea from the Borg equivalent of all.

 - Services – Kubernetes provides its support to name and load balancing processes of complete applications, very similar to Google Borg.

 - Labels – Kubernetes takes the idea of arranging and organizing pods with tags, similar to Google Borg.

-- IP per pod – Taking a cue from the problem faced by Borg for allowing all machines to use the IP address of the host, Kubernetes chose to provide every pod with its own IP address.
+- IP per pod – Taking a cue from the problem faced by Borg for allowing all machines to use the IP address of the host, Kubernetes chose to provide every pod with its IP address.

 Kubernetes is an open-source platform that has found its applications in several companies and developers.
 This is also because its services, support system, and tools are openly available.

 Amazon Web Services uses the services of Kubernetes extensively for hosting applications and systems on the cloud.
-However, before the arrival of Kubernetes, AWS ran their apps differently.
+However, before the arrival of Kubernetes, AWS ran its apps differently.
 This included some of the outdated methods of handling cloud server space.
 But, that brought some challenges with the practice.
 Here are some of the features and configurations that AWS used before the introduction of Kubernetes:

 Amazon Web Services makes use of the concept of virtual machines to run apps on the cloud.
 The idea here is that multiple virtual machines make use of and run in the CPU of one physical server.
 This provides the extra layer of security.
 In this context, the virtual machine platform used refers to the Amazon elastic compute cloud (EC2).